-African Americans are losing their vision at a rapid pace; here’s how you can stay on top of your vision health.
+African Americans are losing their vision rapidly; here’s how to stay on top of your vision health.

 What causes blindness in African Americans?

 How often should I have my vision health checked?

 An essential but often overlooked part of one’s health is vision health.
 Some eye diseases, like glaucoma, do not show any apparent symptoms.
 People slowly lose their sight without warning.

 Fortunately, optometrists can detect glaucoma and other eye conditions much earlier by dilating patients’ pupils during regular visits.

 Vision Loss and Testing

 “Protecting one’s eyesight through a regular checkup from a qualified optometrist is one of the most important things you can do for your vision,” optometrist Wallace Young, M.D. said.
 “Sometimes people have eye problems that can only be detected through a complete eye exam.
 You should contact an optometrist if you have not had an exam or are experiencing eye problems.”